npentrel/module-templates/sensor/Instructions.md

 Next, run `make bin/customsensor` to build the executable.

-#### 5. Test your module locally
+#### 5. Test your module

-While testing, we recommend that you add the resources you've built with a remote to your machine because it allows you to recompile your code without having to restart your entire machine:
+##### Test just your sensor

+The simplest way of testing your sensor, is to run a version of `viam-server` with just your sensor configured.

 1. Edit the [`cmd/remote/cmd.go` file](./cmd/remote/cmd.go).
 The code there should configure and run a robot with your modular resource configured.
-2. If you haven't already got a machine, create a new machine on [the Viam app](app.viam.com) and follow the setup instructions on the setup tab.
-3. Run `make bin/remoteserver` to compile the [`cmd/remote/cmd.go` file](./cmd/module/cmd.go).
+1. Run `make bin/remoteserver` to compile the [`cmd/remote/cmd.go` file](./cmd/module/cmd.go).
-4. Run `./bin/remoteserver my_sensor_name` and specify any additional commandline arguments that your code passes  to the modular resource attributes.
+1. Run `./bin/remoteserver my_sensor_name` and specify any additional commandline arguments that your code passes  to the modular resource attributes.
 This will instantiate a simplified instance of `viam-server` with your modular resource.

-5. On the machine on the Viam app, go to your **Config** tab and to the **Remotes** subtab.
-Name your remote `remotesensor` and click **Create remote**, then add `localhost:8083` to the **Address** field.
-6. Click **Save config**
-7. Navigate to your **Control** tab on the Viam app.
-If everything is connected and working, you will see your modular resource and be able to test it.
+##### Test your sensor with an operational machine

+If you want to test your module with a lot of other resources you can:

+- Test your module by following the steps in [Test just your sensor](#test-just-your-sensor) to deploy your module and use `localhost:8083` to [add it as a remote](https://docs.viam.com/build/configure/parts-and-remotes/#configure-a-remote).
+If you make changes to your code, you will only need to restart the remote that is running your sensor.
-Alternatively, you can also test your module by adding it as [a local module](https://docs.viam.com/registry/configure/#add-a-local-module).
+- Test your module by adding it as [a local module](https://docs.viam.com/registry/configure/#add-a-local-module).
 If you make changes to your code, you will need to restart `viam-server` for the changes to take effect.

 #### 6. Upload your module to the registry